Do you hate feeling broke or ask, “Why am I poor?” Well, you’re not alone.

 Habit #4: Start a Side Hustle

-There are many ways you can make money using the skills and talents you already have, all you have to do is get creative.
+There are many ways you can make money using the skills and talents you already have.
+Download the Steady App to find a side-gig that is perfect for you.

 Habit #5: Get Healthy